 |

-Another example of 1940 style: 2nd pattern
+Another example of 1940 style: 2nd pattern Generalfeldmarschall batons on standard pattern

-Note that these are Army GFM boards, yet exhibit the Luftwaffe pattern
+General’s shoulder boards belonging to GFM von Rundstedt.
+Note that these are Army GFM boards,

-batons which alternate between the iron cross, wehrmacht eagle and balkan
+yet exhibit the Luftwaffe pattern batons which alternate between the iron

-cross.
-This particular specimen
+cross, Wehrmacht eagle and balkan cross.
+This particular specimen was featured

-was featured on page 421 in Angolia’s “Uniforms and Traditions of
+on page 421 in Angolia’s “Uniforms and

-The German Army 1939 – 1945, Volume I”.
+Traditions of The German Army 1939 – 1945, Volume I”.
 It was not uncommon for the Luftwaffe

 pattern batons to be used on Army boards.
 One note of interest; Rommel allegedly

-received his first set of shoulderboard batons from Luftwaffe GFM Kesselring
+received his first set of shoulderboard batons from

-during a visit to his command in Afrika.
+Luftwaffe GFM Kesselring during a visit to his command in Afrika.
+Kesselring gave Rommel an extra set of

-promotion had gone into effect while he was in the desert in Afrika and he
+his insignia as Rommel’s promotion had gone into effect while he was in

-had not yet received his new insignia of rank (on July 23rd, 1942,
+the desert in Afrika and he had not yet received his new insignia of rank (on

-a month after his promotion, a package would arrive from Rudolf Schmundt,
+July 23rd, 1942, a month after his promotion, a package would

-a result of the gift from Kesselring.
+the gift from Kesselring.
+Stories

-Generalfeldmarschall experienced a variation beyond regulation!
+experienced a variation beyond regulation!
 On another interesting note, von Rundstedt most famously

 preferred wearing his Colonel in Chief of a Regiment uniform which had some